premiumski/premiumski/wp-content/plugins/robo-gallery/readme.txt

 *   **No Right click / Content protection** -  in Robo gallery possible to disable right click to prevent copy of the gallery content.
 Content copy protection is very important for every photographer's portfolio photos.
 *   **Lightbox no right click / Content protection** -  in Robo gallery possible to disable right click to prevent copy of the gallery lightbox content.
 Content copy protection is very important for every photographer's portfolio photos.
 *   **One click setup** - implemented one click wizard with the 5 types: image grid, mosaic, masonry, polaroid, youtube gallery.
-*   **No limits** - no limits for amount of instances with 5 free types: photo grid, mosaic, masonry, polaroid, youtube grid.
+*   **No limits** - no limits for the number of instances with 5 free types: photo grid, mosaic, masonry, polaroid, youtube grid.
 *   **No limits for images / photos** - no limits for amount of the images / photos in every album.
 *   **Gutenberg block** - implemented Gutenberg gallery block for simple and fast configuration of the plugin in Gutenberg editor.
 *   **Fully responsive and Mobile features** - plugin implemented with advanced settings for different devices screen size.